dmbarbour/wikilon/docs/AwelonLang.md

          terminate the text with `LF ~` (10, 126)
         ~

-Texts may be placed only where a word is valid.
 Texts must be valid UTF-8, forbidding C0 (except LF) and DEL.
 Inline texts additionally forbid the double quote and LF.
 There are no character escapes, but the extra whitespace in the representation of multi-line text is not considered part of the text.
-Texts in Awelon are [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for an expanded representation.
+Texts in Awelon are [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) for a simple list of codepoints:

-        "hello" == [104 "ello" :]
+        "hello" == [104 "ello" :]       (cons)
-        ""      == ~
+        ""      == ~                    (nil)
+        "→"     == [8594 ~     :]

 Awelon language has exactly one primitive data type - the `[]` block of code, representing a function.
 Data is instead [Church encoded](https://en.wikipedia.org/wiki/Church_encoding) or use similar variants such as the [Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding).
 Values are thus represented by functions.